j7168908jx/j7168908jx.github.io/_posts/2023-02-22-optimizing-eigen-code.md

 Function cost: 7368494 us, iteration = 100M iter.
 ```

-These two shows that there will be not much difference if we use or don't use `.array()` here.
+These two show that there will not be much difference if we use or don't use `.array()` here.

 Back to optimizing, comparing to ```c++